 - In February of 2019, the Plan of Adjustment for the Puerto Rico Sales Tax Financing Corporation ("COFINA") was implemented.
 National insured bondholders were given the option of commuting their insurance policy and receiving uninsured COFINA bonds or placing their new uninsured COFINA bonds into National Custodial Trusts (the "Trusts") and continue to benefit from a National insurance policy.
 As a result, seven Trusts were formed and consolidated as variable interest entities ("VIEs") by the Company.
-National tendered and commuted \$182 million market value of National insured COFINA bonds it owned for new uninsured COFINA bonds, which in conjunction with other tendered and commuted bonds, resulted in a reduction to National's insured exposure to COFINA.
-Since the closing date and initial distribution of cash and bonds, National has elected to sell some of the new uninsured bonds held in the Trusts during the second quarter of 2019.
-The sale of bonds held in the Trusts results in a further reduction to National's exposure to COFINA.
-Since this transaction was implemented through June 30, 2019, National's COFINA gross par outstanding, gross par outstanding plus capital appreciation bonds ("CABs") accreted interest and debt service outstanding declined by approximately \$279 million, \$472 million and \$1.7 billion, respectively.
-In addition, National sold all of the new taxable uninsured bonds held in the Trusts, which further reduced National's COFINA gross par outstanding, gross par outstanding plus CABs accreted interest and debt service outstanding by approximately \$100 million, \$179 million and \$618 million, respectively, in July of 2019. - In July of 2019, MBIA Corp. consummated a financing facility (the "Refinanced Facility") between MZ Funding LLC ("MZ Funding") and certain purchasers, pursuant to which the purchasers or their affiliates (collectively, the "Senior Lenders"), have agreed to refinance the outstanding insured senior notes of MZ Funding, and MBIA Inc. received amended subordinated notes of MZ Funding (the Senior Lenders and MBIA Inc. being referred to herein as, the "Lenders").
+National tendered and commuted \$182 million market value of National insured COFINA bonds, which in conjunction with other tendered and commuted bonds, resulted in a reduction to National's insured exposure to COFINA.
+Since the closing date and initial distribution of cash and bonds, National has elected to sell all of the new uninsured bonds held in the Trusts during the second and third quarters of 2019.
+The sale of bonds held in the Trusts resulted in a further reduction to National's exposure to COFINA gross par outstanding, gross par outstanding plus capital appreciation bonds ("CABs") accreted interest and debt service outstanding declined by approximately \$648 million, \$1.1 billion and \$4.0 billion, respectively. - In July of 2019, MBIA Corp. consummated a financing facility (the "Refinanced Facility") between MZ Funding LLC ("MZ Funding") and certain purchasers, pursuant to which the purchasers or their affiliates (collectively, the "Senior Lenders"), agreed to refinance the outstanding insured senior notes of MZ Funding, and MBIA Inc. received amended subordinated notes of MZ Funding (the Senior Lenders and MBIA Inc. being referred to herein as, the "Lenders").
 In connection with the refinancing transaction, MZ Funding and MBIA Corp. entered into an amended and restated credit agreement (the "New Credit Agreement" and the loans thereunder, the "MBIA Loans").
 MBIA Corp. issued new financial guarantee insurance policies (the "MBIA Corp.
 Policies") insuring the Refinanced Facility.
-Refer to the "Liquidity" section for additional information on the Refinanced Facility.
+Refer to the "Liquidity" section for additional information on the Refinanced Facility. - In September of 2019, National agreed to join the restructuring support agreement, as amended ("RSA"), with the Puerto Rico Electric Power Authority ("PREPA"), other monoline insurers, a group of uninsured PREPA bondholders, Puerto Rico, and the Financial Oversight and Management Board for Puerto Rico.
+The restructuring transaction described in the RSA is intended to, among other things, provide a framework for the consensual resolution of the treatment of National's insured PREPA revenue bonds in PREPA's recovery plan.
+Upon consummation of the restructuring transaction, PREPA's revenue bonds will be exchanged into new securitization bonds issued by a special purpose entity and secured by a segregated transition charge assessed on customer's electricity bills.
+The closing of the restructuring transaction is subject to a number of conditions, including the Title III Court's approval of the RSA and settlement described therein, support of a minimum of 67% of voting bondholders for a plan of adjustment that includes the proposed treatment of PREPA revenue bonds and confirmation of such plan by the Title III Court, and execution of acceptable documentation and legal opinions.